onzfonz/comp227/src/content/0/en/part0b.md

 ```

 ...and then adds one [li](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/li)-tag for each note.
-Only the <i>content</i> field of each note becomes the contents of the li-tag.
+Only the `content` field of each note becomes the contents of the `li` tag.
 The timestamps found in the raw data are not used for anything here.

 ```js